Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 - The process starts by **deriving relations for the logical data model**, which includes:
   1. Creating the relations
   2. Refining the attributes
-  3. Determing primary and foreign keys
+  3. Determining primary and foreign keys
-  4. Determing other types of integrity constraints
+  4. Determining other types of integrity constraints

 ---